freeCodeCamp/freeCodeCamp/guide/english/python/what-is-python-used-for/index.md

 Python is one of the best languages suited for machine learning, deep learning and data analytics with a stronghold in all of them.

 There are specialized languages best suited for various role such as R and MATLAB but when it comes to overlapping fields of applications python wins hands down due to its flexibility and rapid prototyping and availability of libraries.
+It is also has consistent syntax and is similar to the human language.

 #### Telegram Bots Development
 You can use Python and some Python-libraries for developing your own <a href='https://core.telegram.org/bots' target="_blank" rel="nofollow">Telegram Bots</a>